Quick Start

 SQL

 Replace change_me with a strong password.
-If you use the official Docker Compose templates, the database service and credentials are defined in the Compose file instead.
+If using the official Docker Compose template, this step can be completed directly via environment variables in the Compose file.

-2. Choose one of the Compose templates (base, Caddy, Traefik, etc.) and rename compose.*.yml to compose.yml.
+2. Select a Compose template (basic, Caddy, Traefik, etc.) as needed, and rename compose.*.yml to compose.yml.

 docker compose up -d

-1. Download a release archive for your platform from GitHub Releases and extract it.
+1. Download the appropriate archive for your system from GitHub Releases.

-2. Copy the example configuration and edit it:
+2. Extract the archive, copy the example configuration, and edit it:

 cp palpo-example.toml palpo.toml

-3. Follow the platform-specific documentation (Linux, macOS, Windows) to install dependencies and, if needed, configure systemd/launchd/services.
+3. Follow the system-specific guides (Linux, macOS, Windows) to install dependencies and configure systemd/launchd/services.

-• server_name: your primary domain, for example example.com.
+• server_name: Set to your primary domain, e.g., example.com.

-Advanced options (registration policy, media storage, reverse proxy, TURN, etc.) live in the configuration section.
+For additional options (registration policies, media directory, reverse proxy, TURN, etc.), see the Configuration section.

 4. Start Palpo

-• Docker: run docker compose up -d or docker compose restart palpo after editing configs.
+• Docker: Run docker compose up -d or, after modifying the configuration, execute docker compose restart palpo.

 ./palpo --config palpo.toml

-Once you see Server started in the logs, Palpo is serving on ports 8008/8448.
+When you see Server started in the logs, the service is listening on ports 8008/8448.

-2. Use a Matrix client that understands registration tokens (Element Web is a good default) to connect to your homeserver and create the first administrator account.
+2. Use a client that supports registration tokens (e.g., Element Web) to connect to your server and create the first administrator account.